CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level15.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 15 → 16: submitting a password over SSL using openssl s_client"
+description: "Submitting a password over SSL using openssl s_client"
 ---

 > **Level goal:** The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption.